-The evolution of total compensation paid to NEOs the last five years has been impacted primarily by restructuring activity.
-Except for the base salary of the CEO which is unchanged since 2013, NEO base salaries have slowly increased over the last five years as an improving financial situation has provided the ability to better align the base salaries with executive responsibilities.
+The evolution of total compensation paid to NEOs the last five years has been impacted primarily by restructuring activity and the departure of certain executives.
+Except for the base salary of the CEO which has been unchanged since 2013, base salaries for the NEOs who remained have slowly increased over the last five years as an improving financial situation has provided the ability to better align the base salaries with executive responsibilities.
 Notwithstanding, NEO (other than the CEO) base salaries remain below historical highs prevailing between 2013 and 2015.
 The award of discretionary compensation has, consistent with the applicable plans, largely tracked corporate performance as demonstrated by the applicable metrics in each case and subject to minor adjustments where warranted and discussed elsewhere in this Circular and earlier meeting circulars.
+Increases to the compensation of individual NEOs can also be attributed to internal promotions and the results of a Corporation wide salary review completed during 2022.

-See the section entitled 2021 Executive Compensation Decisions for more information regarding developments in executive compensation.
+See the section titled 2022 Executive Compensation Decisions for more information regarding developments in executive compensation.

-2021 Executive Compensation Decisions
+2022 Executive Compensation Decisions